 PRE-VISIT FORMS – We ask all new clients or new pet owners to complete our Fear Free Questionnaire prior to their first visit with us.
 This checklist enables our staff to learn more about your pet to better prepare for their appointment and, as a result, care for your pet’s overall emotional and physical well-being.

 CALMING AIDS – When you arrive for your appointment, one of our reception team members will greet you with a calming aid to help your pet stay relaxed during their visit.
-We spray “Adaptil” pheromone calming aid on bandanas for dogs, and we use “Feliway” pheromone calming aid on blankets to be placed over cat carriers.
-All bandanas and blankets are thoroughly washed after each use, and then resprayed before another use.
+We spray “Thunderease” pheromone calming aid on bandanas for dogs (formerly known as “Adaptil”) and we use “Feliway” pheromone calming aid on blankets to be placed over cat carriers.
+All bandanas and blankets are thoroughly washed after each use and then resprayed before another use.
 We re-spray several times throughout the day to ensure the calming aid benefits are effective for all appointments.
 We ask all our patients to use one during their visit.
 Additionally, we use a pheromone diffuser in our waiting room and in each of the exam rooms to keep the environment calming, as well as play scientifically proven calming music for pets throughout the hospital.

 TREATS – In addition to lots of cheers and positive verbal affirmations, your pet will also receive lots of food rewards, including peanut-free butter, squeeze cheese, chicken, and assorted hard treats.
 If you’re a new client, we’ll let them try our smorgasbord of treats to find their favorite and begin positive reinforcement right away.
 Our team will also add these treats as part of your pet’s file notes so that all staff for future visits is aware of their preferences, too.
 Bring your pet hungry!